-The Focus Feature production ended getting premiered at Sundance and grossed $29.1 million in the U.S alone and $8.1 million overseas, making that a worldwide total of $37.2 million.
+The Focus Feature production ended getting premiered at Sundance and grossed $29.1 million in the U.S. alone and $8.1 million overseas, making that a worldwide total of $37.2 million.
 Unfortunately, many naysayers credit Focus Feature's incredible marketing campaign for the film's success.

 Star Wars: The Force Awakens

 Ah, the Star Wars series.
 Since 1977, these films have been making bank.
-We're at the point where we just utter the name and people flock to the cinemas without any thought.
-George Lucas has since hung up his lightsaber for this one let J.J Abrams take the reigns on this one.
-While it took a hefty price-tag to make this film, it still made almost $3 billion at the box-office.
+We're at the point where we just utter the name, and people flock to the cinemas without any thought.
+George Lucas has since hung up his lightsaber for this one; let J.J Abrams take the reigns on this one.
+While it took a hefty price tag to make this film, it still made almost $3 billion at the box office.
 This was the highest-grossing Star Wars movie ever made.

-The 2015 sci-fi fantasy starred on John Boyega, Daisy Ridley, Harrison Ford, Adam Driver, Oscar Isaac, and Carrie Fisher.
+The 2015 sci-fi fantasy starred John Boyega, Daisy Ridley, Harrison Ford, Adam Driver, Oscar Isaac, and Carrie Fisher.
 It definitely rekindled everyone's love for these classic space movies.